ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/21. Digital-Forensics/README.md

 * Use Autopsy to view and tag evidence in an iPhone image.
 * Extract image content for offline viewing in other applications (logs, text, pictures, video, audio).

-## For a full review of the case study please review the following information for more information about the case.
+## For a full review of the case study please review the following for more information about the case.

 ##[2012-National Gallery DC Attack](https://drive.google.com/file/d/1agrtpcOHG2WkWeA7Mx4c1Nc5qvB9NTSY/view?usp=sharing)